What I learned

 Trip four was from Tacoma to Anchorage in a VW bug.

 I had built a screen for the front of the car to keep me safe from rocks and found that it worked very well.
-I drove night and day and made the trip in just three long days.
+I drove the ALCAN night and day and made the trip in just three long days.

 Trip 5 was from Tacoma to Anchorage in a Chevy Impala.